sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-translations/index.md

 ---
-title: How to change FTW UI texts and translations
+title: How to change FTW bundled UI translations
-slug: how-to-change-ftw-ui-texts-and-translations
+slug: how-to-change-ftw-bundled-ui-translations
-updated: 2019-05-21
+updated: 2022-05-21
-category: ftw-styling
+category: ftw-content
 ingress:
-  This guide describes how to change the User Interface (UI) texts and translations in Flex Template for Web (FTW).
+  This guide describes how to change the bundled User Interface (UI) translations in Flex Template for Web (FTW).
 published: true
 ---